MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityCarbonDataModel/MobileCombustion.md

 ms.author: leeclontz
 ---

-# Mobile combustion in Cloud for Sustainability carbon data model(MobileCombustion)
+# Mobile combustion in Microsoft for Sustainability carbon data model(MobileCombustion)

 Combustion that occurs in a moving vehicle, such as a car or truck.